Festival Camping Essentials and Packing Checklist

 This Coleman tent is great for bigger groups at festivals.
 It has full head height throughout so you can stand up comfortably, there is a great ventilation system to keep you cool in the mornings and there is a separate ‘room’ away from the bedroom compartments for gathering (or just storing booze).
 In the colour pictured it costs around £200 – but bizarrely if you want one of the other 3 colours available expect to pay a bit more.Check price at Amazon »

 It doesn’t seem to matter how hot a day is in the UK, by night time it is usually bloody freezing.
 When you crawl into your tent at 2am and you’re shivering you’ll be thankful for a half decent sleeping bag.
-We’re not talking minus digits on the thermometer here so you won’t need to shell out a fortune on an arctic-proof bag, but a 1 or 2 season bag like the Trespass Siesta shown below would be ideal.
+If it’s too cold for you, (yes even July in the UK) some festivals offer more of a glamping option; sleeping in caravans, wigwams or pods.
+Anyway, we’re not talking minus digits on the thermometer here so you won’t need to shell out a fortune on an arctic-proof bag, but a 1 or 2 season bag like the Trespass Siesta shown below would be ideal.

 Best festival sleeping bag